 In many ways, the Asia-Pacific is a space where “Amalgamation and Capital” in the online sphere is yet to consolidate itself as forcefully as it has in the US and Europe.
 Here there remains perhaps more conflicts, ambiguity and more emergent possibilities.

 More practically, given the repressive nature of many governments in the region online video holds a particular potency.
-Thailand, Burma and Nepal among others have blocked net communications, and particularly video, recently during times of social unrest.
+Thailand, Burma and Nepal among others have blocked net communications, and particularly video, during times of social unrest in recent times.
 Video last year from the uprising in Burma was particularly important in mobilising solidarity internationally.

 That said there are few specifically activist video projects in the region resulting in a heavy reliance on commercial spaces.
 Whilst the commercial spaces certainly help to get content out there, and are used in both subversive and non-subversive forms, a litany of instances have emerged over the past few years of the large players (Google, Yahoo etc.) cooperating directly with authorities to censor material or even dob in dissidents.
 Spaces willing to protect users anonymity and keep content online despite the pressures of governments or companies are very much needed.